lufebe16/LBalance/README.md

 ## Layouts

 To enumerate layouts tap to the button 'layouts' in the top bar.
+A long tap displays an overview of all available layouts.

 ## Angles display